LandynMoreno/OddsDeviations/README.md

 lines that are favored by sportsbooks and b. discrepancies between the DFS apps and sportsbooks, you become advantageous.
 Ex: If you play on a DFS app 2 picks for a 3x payout, this is the equivalent of -137 odds for each.
 Therefore, if every sportsbook is offering -160 or worse odds on those same plays, there is a better value in playing those 2 plays on the DFS app.

+How to use this project:
+Clone the Repo then perform the following commands in your terminal.

+To run the frontend:
+cd OddsProject
+cd frontend
+npm start

+This should boot up an instance of the frontend on your localhost that will be making endpoint calls to the localhost:5000.
+Therefore, we should load up the backend on the localhost as well.

+To run the backend:
+On a seperately running terminal, cd OddsProject cd backend